Hoilazer/CI4-Mendoza-Wepon-Shop/readme.md

 ## Overview

-Wepon shop offers an assortments of weapon to you delivered by a cat in style! with easy access for online servis!
+Wepon shop offers an assortments of weapon to you delivered by a cat in style! with easy access for online service!

-* **Purpose**: a clean starting point for CI4 apps.
+* **Purpose**: provide weapons to people nya!
-* **Audience**: developers who want a predictable structure and quick onboarding.
+* **Audience**: people who love to use it for self defense

 ### Key Components